napari/docs/docs/developers/packaging.md

 [`constructor`][6] allows you to build cross-platform installers out of `conda` packages.
 It supports the following installer types:

-* On Linux, a shell-based installer is generated.
-Users can execute it with `bash installer.sh`.
+* On Linux, a shell-based installer is generated; users can execute it with `bash installer.sh`.
 * On macOS, you can generate both PKG and shell-based installers.
-  PKG files are graphical installers native to macOS, and that's the method we use with napari.
+  PKG files are graphical installers native to macOS, so that's the method we use with napari.
 * On Windows, a graphical installer based on [NSIS][19] is generated.

 The configuration is done through a `construct.yaml` file, documented [here][7].